Growing Lettuce

-Nearly every vegetable gardener is growing lettuce in their garden.
+Nearly every vegetable gardener has some lettuce in their garden.
 It is easy and planting lettuce can fill the gaps in between other crops.
 You don't have to be an expert gardener to grow lettuce successfully.
 Anybody can grow it even if you don't have a vegetable garden.

 You can plant them into containers, window-boxes or grow-bags wherever you find space in your yard.
 You can even grow it on your patio, balcony or roof-top garden.